customer_ID in our system for organizing customer dataset at the beginning. ## Read dataset

 Thus, we did two things:

-We requested to data handling company to classify our customer data based on their personal information, such as gender
+We requested to data handling company to classify our customer data based on their personal information, such as gender, age.
+They performed classification, and gave us Customer name and their ID.
+This ID will be replaced as external_ID in our dataset.

 Hence, we have suggested Accuracy calculation algorithm for this situation.